NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

-Allows a Haminv instance to be used as astep function.
+Allows a Haminv instance to be used as a step function.

 </div>